-Plaintiffs allege that "Defendants" caused lululemon to disseminate a proxy statement dated April 30, 2013 (the "2013 Proxy") to shareholders in connection with the company's annual shareholder meeting.
+Plaintiffs alleged that, April 30, 2013, "Defendants" caused lululemon to disseminate the a proxy statement (the "2013 Proxy") to shareholders in connection with the company's annual shareholder meeting.
 (Id. ¶ 204.)
 Plaintiffs allege that "Defendants drafted, approved, reviewed and/or signed the 2013 Proxy before it was filed with the SEC and disseminated to Lululemon shareholders."
 (Id.)
 Plaintiffs allege that "Defendants knew, or were deliberately reckless in not knowing, that the 2013 Proxy was materially false and misleading."
 (Id.)